E-mail Address

 • known carcinogen in animal testing

-• We are simply suggesting that you do your own research and talk to your healthcare professional about your cholesterol health to see what is the best choice for you.
+We are simply suggesting that you do your own research and talk to your healthcare professional about your cholesterol health to see what is the best choice for you.

 Patients who are prescribed statin drugs may not be aware of the natural methods available to them.
-Simple diet adjustments like adding more high fiber foods or even taking a fiber supplement will help improve your cholesterol health.
-Cholesterol will attach to fiber and be flushed out of the body.
-If you don't have enough fiber in your system it just gets re-absorbed back into your system.
+Simple diet adjustments like adding more high fiber foods or even taking a fiber supplement will help improve your

 Even getting the right amount of daily exercise is a great start.

-Leave Cholesterol Health Page, Go To Healthy Choices for Life Homepage.
+Leave Cholesterol Health Page, Go To Homepage